 Bolton

-Don “I left school at fifteen without any qualifications and initially worked in the building trade.
+Don “I left school at fifteen without qualifications and initially worked in the building trade.
 Eventually, I started to get work as a freelance photographer for many years, shooting press and portraits.
 I spent about eight years as the front-of-house photographer for The Octagon Theatre in Bolton.
 However, my passion has always been Documentary Photography.”

 Photo © Don Tonge.